raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

             * tobacco
             * products that encourage adversely addictive behaviours

-   2. dissuades, lobbies against, or derives a majority of income from actions that discourage or frustrate:
+   2. dissuades, lobbies against, or commits or derives a majority of income from actions that discourage or frustrate:
       * peace
       * access to the rights set out in the [Universal Declaration of Human Rights](./documents/UDHR.md) and the [Convention on the Rights of the Child](./documents/CRC.md)
       * peaceful assembly and association (including worker associations)
       * a sustainable environment
       * democratic processes

-   ; and

 6. If the Work includes a "NOTICE" text file as part of its distribution, then any Derivative Works that You distribute must include a readable copy of the attribution notices contained